 Portfolio manager’s Letter July 2007

-“As part of TPG Capital and GS Capital Partners’ $27.5 billion buyout of wireless company Alltel Corp., Alltel is borrowing a little more than $20 billion in additional debt.
+“As part of TPG Capital and GS Capital Partners’ $27.5 billion in the leveraged buyouts of wireless company Alltel Corp., Alltel is borrowing a little more than $20 billion in additional debt.
 If Alltel borrows the money at an interest rate of 9%, it will have about $1.8 billion in incremental tax-deductible interest, estimates Lehman’s Mr. Willens.”

-“That would wipe out the $1.298 billion in pretax income Alltel had last year, Mr. Willens says, and create a net operating loss that can be carried forward to future years to offset pretax income in those years.”
+“That would wipe out the $1.298 billion in pretax income Alltel had last year, Mr. Willens says, and create a net operating loss from the leveraged buyouts that can be carried forward to future years to offset pretax income in those years.”

 The author’s next example deals with our old friend First Data.

-“Similarly, to finance its $26 billion acquisition of First Data Corp., a processor of electronic payments, Kohlberg Kravis Roberts & Co. has said it is borrowing as much as $24 billion in incremental debt to finance the acquisition.”
+“Similarly, to finance its $26 billion leveraged buyouts of First Data Corp., a processor of electronic payments, Kohlberg Kravis Roberts & Co. has said it is borrowing as much as $24 billion in incremental debt to finance the acquisition.”

 “If First Data borrows money at 9%, it would have $2.16 billion in additional tax-deductible interest, wiping out its 2006 pretax income of a little over $1 billion and creating a loss for future years, Mr. Willens says.”